vuejs/eslint-plugin-vue/docs/rules/no-side-effects-in-computed-properties.md

 pageClass: rule-details
 sidebarDepth: 0
 title: vue/no-side-effects-in-computed-properties
-description: disallow side effects in computed properties
+description: disallow side effects in computed properties and functions
 since: v3.6.0
 ---
 # vue/no-side-effects-in-computed-properties

-> disallow side effects in computed properties
+> disallow side effects in computed properties and functions

 - :gear: This rule is included in all of `"plugin:vue/vue3-essential"`, `"plugin:vue/essential"`, `"plugin:vue/vue3-strongly-recommended"`, `"plugin:vue/strongly-recommended"`, `"plugin:vue/vue3-recommended"` and `"plugin:vue/recommended"`.

 ## :book: Rule Details

-This rule is aimed at preventing the code which makes side effects in computed properties.
+This rule is aimed at preventing the code which makes side effects in computed properties and functions.

-It is considered a very bad practice to introduce side effects inside computed properties.
+It is considered a very bad practice to introduce side effects inside computed properties and functions.
 It makes the code not predictable and hard to understand.

 <eslint-code-block :rules="{'vue/no-side-effects-in-computed-properties': ['error']}">